Manim Development Process#

-This is optional and will ensure during development that each of your commits is properly formatted against our linter and formatters,
+This will ensure during development that each of your commits is properly formatted against our linter and formatters,

 You are now ready to work on Manim!

 Checkout your local repository’s master branch and pull the latest changes from ManimCommunity,

 upstream, into your local repository:

 git checkout master git pull --rebase upstream master

 Create a branch for the changes you want to work on rather than working off of master:

 git checkout -b <new branch name> upstream/main

 This ensures you can easily update your local repository’s master with the first step and switch branches to work on multiple features.